AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/unit-testing.md

 ## Review the code {#review-the-code}

-View the finished code on [GitHub](https://github.com/adobe/aem-guides-wknd) or review and deploy the code locally at on the Git brach `tutorial/unit-testing-solution`.
+View the finished code on [GitHub](https://github.com/adobe/aem-guides-wknd) or review and deploy the code locally at on the Git branch `tutorial/unit-testing-solution`.